stathisdaras/quote-chain/README.md

 ## Notes

+- **Docker**: When running with Docker, the frontend uses `/api` path which is proxied to the backend by nginx
+- **Local Development**: When running locally, Angular's proxy configuration routes `/api` requests to `http://localhost:8000`
-- ChromaDB stores data locally in the `backend/chroma_db/` directory
+- **Data Persistence**: ChromaDB stores data locally in the `backend/chroma_db/` directory (persisted via Docker volumes when using Docker)
-- OpenAI API key is required for storing highlights, searching, and RAG chat
+- **OpenAI API Key**: Required for storing highlights, searching, and RAG chat
-- The API key should be set in environment variables or a `.env` file
+- **API Key Configuration**: Can be set via environment variable or `backend/.env` file
-- Embeddings are generated using OpenAI's text-embedding-3-small model (default)
+- **Embeddings**: Generated using OpenAI's text-embedding-3-small model (default)
-- RAG mode uses GPT-3.5-turbo for generating responses
+- **RAG Mode**: Uses GPT-3.5-turbo for generating responses based on top 10 semantic search results
-- When RAG mode is enabled, search queries are processed as chat messages instead of table searches
+- **Mode Switching**: When RAG mode is enabled, search queries are processed as chat messages instead of table searches